markjaquith/page-links-to/readme.txt

 == Changelog ==

 = 2.8 =
-* Added a Swedish translation
+* Added translations for: Swedish, Hebrew.

 = 2.7.1 =
 * Fix an array bug